 I think it’s important that you understand who I am, how I have arrived at my conclusions and opinions, and why I’ve dedicated my life to communicating them to you.

-First of all, I am not an economist.
-I am trained as a scientist, having completed both a PhD and a post-doctoral program at Duke University, where I specialized in neurotoxicology.
+First of all, I am not an ivory-tower economist.
+Instead, I’m a trained scientist, having completed both a PhD and a post-doctoral program at Duke University, where I specialized in neurotoxicology.
 I tell you this because my extensive training as a scientist informs and guides how I think.
 I gather data, I develop hypotheses, and I continually seek to accept or reject my hypotheses based on the evidence at hand.
 I let the data tell me the story.